Gummy Vitamin Trends 2024: What Manufacturing Teams Are Quietly Fixing

 7) The quietest trend: gummies are growing up under cGMP expectations

-As gummies become a dominant supplement format, expectations around documentation and control are rising with them.
-In 2024, strong programs are leaning into cGMP fundamentals that make scaling smoother and quality more defendable.
+As gummies become a dominant supplement format, expectations around documentation and control are rising.
+Strong programs are leaning into cGMP fundamentals that make scaling smoother and quality more defendable.
+That typically includes:

 • Supplier qualification and ingredient risk review